Integrating with InterSystems Security

 - Create a role named DeltanjiUser.

-- Grant to the DeltanjiUser role both Read and Write permissions on the resource controlling your DELTANJI database.
+- Grant the DeltanjiUser role both Read and Write permissions on the resource controlling your DELTANJI database.
 That resource is typically called %DB_DELTANJI.

 - If Deltanji is managing code on other machines via task servers, grant to the DeltanjiUser role both Read and Write permissions on the resource controlling your remote DELTANJI-LOCAL databases.
 That resource is typically called %DB_DELTANJI-LOCAL.